 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to efavirenz, or if you are pregnant.
-You should not use this medicine if you are also using St. John's wort, astemizole (Hismanal®), bepridil (Vascor®), cisapride (Propulsid®), midazolam (Versed®), pimozide (Orap®), triazolam (Halcion®), voriconazole (Vfend®), or ergot medicines (such as dihydroergotamine, ergonovine, ergotamine, methylergonovine, Bellergal-S®, Cafergot®, DHE 45®, Ergostat®, Sansert®, or Wigraine®).
+Do not use this medicine if you have had an allergic reaction to efavirenz, or if you are pregnant.
+Do not use this medicine if you also use St John's wort, bepridil (Vascor®), cisapride (Propulsid®), midazolam (Versed®), pimozide (Orap®), triazolam (Halcion®), or ergot medicines (such as dihydroergotamine, ergonovine, ergotamine, methylergonovine, Cafergot®, Ergomar®, Wigraine®).

 How to Use This Medicine